fabian-gubler/nvim-config/README.md

 nix develop
 ```

-Now you have a pinned version of neovim declared in the lock file with
+Now you have a dev environment for Neovim with
-batteries included lua lsp, formatter, luajit etc.)
+Batteries included (e.g. lua lsp, formatter, luajit)

 ## Reproducible Configuration
 The philosophy behind this configuration is to allow for easily configurable and reproducible neovim environments using `lazy` plugin manager and `nix flakes`.
 Enter a directory using `direnv` and have a ready to go neovim configuration that is the same on every machine.